unimi-dse/9b8b657e/README.md

 ## about

-in this first version, this package provide a function to get criptiocurrencies pairs data from the Kucoin platform in  a very easy way with the function GetKucoinData()
+in this first version, this package provide a function to get criptiocurrencies pairs price data from the Kucoin platform in  a very easy way with the function GetKucoinData()

 ## usage